leroyguillaume/ansible-sre-toolbox/README.md

 You need to create an inventory before.
 The available groups are:
 - `all`, root group

+The inventory must define some variables:
+- `assets_dirpath`: path to assets directory

 ```bash
 ansible-galaxy install -r requirements.yml
 ansible-playbook -i ${INVENTORY_FILEPATH} playbooks/${PLAYBOOK_FILENAME}